quasarbright/quasarbright.github.io/index.md

 # [Machine Learning projects](https://quasarbright.github.io/MachineLearning/README)
 These are some interesting things I did with neural networks, which are my favorite tool to work with in computer science.
 The code is stored in its own repository, MachineLearning.
 # [Game AIs](https://quasarbright.github.io/gameAIs)
+These are some AIs I've implemented to play games at a superhuman level.
 # [Subduce](https://subduce.readthedocs.io/en/latest/#)
 This is a programming language I made.
 It is a functional programming language based on Python and racket.
 It has racket-like expression syntax, but python-like function definitions and variable assignments.
 I like racket and pure functional programming, but there are just so many parentheses in some languages, that it's not pleasant to read.
 I really like python and its syntax, so I tried to get the best of both worlds.
 The code is stored in its own repository, Subduce.
 # [Unity projects](https://quasarbright.github.io/UnityProjects/)